 While bromine typically forms single bonds, understanding the geometry around a bromine atom in a molecule can provide valuable insights into its reactivity.
 The Valence Shell Electron Pair Repulsion (VSEPR) theory is a useful tool for predicting molecular geometry.

-• Tip: When bromine is bonded to only one other atom and has three lone pairs of electrons (non-bonding electron pairs) around it, the geometry around the bromine atom is considered linear.
+- Tip: When bromine is bonded to only one other atom and has three lone pairs of electrons (non-bonding electron pairs) around it, the geometry around the bromine atom is considered linear.
 This arrangement minimizes electron pair repulsion and influences the molecule's overall shape and properties.
 Knowing the geometry can help predict how the molecule will interact with other molecules and participate in chemical reactions.
-For instance, in hydrogen bromide (HBr), the molecule is linear, which affects its polarity and its ability to act as an acid.
+Take this case: in hydrogen bromide (HBr), the molecule is linear, which affects its polarity and its ability to act as an acid.

 Safety Precautions with Bromine